 Identifying and studying actionable variants is of great interest to many investigators.

-Watch this on-demand webinar, where COSMIC, HGMD and QIAGEN Knowledge Base will be introduced for annotation and investigation of both somatic and germline variants.
+Watch this insightful webinar, where COSMIC, HGMD and QIAGEN Knowledge Base will be introduced for annotation and investigation of both somatic and germline variants.

 HGMD is powered by a team of expert curators at Cardiff University.
 Data are collected weekly by a combination of manual and computerized search procedures.
 In excess of 250 journals are scanned for articles describing germline mutations causing human genetic disease.
 The required data are extracted from the original articles and augmented with the necessary supporting data.